xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 if targetted by a man-in-the-middle attack, you could be at risk using ssh connexion

-dnssec has many features to improve standard & old dns protocol, one of which is: dns answers are not tampered
+dnssec has many features to improve the standard & old dns protocol, one of which is: dns answers are not tampered

-*it is possible that an attacker can hijack ssh connexion & create valid dnssec responses, but less likely*
+*it is possible that an attacker can hijack ssh connexions & create valid dnssec responses, but less likely*

-use `ssh-keygen` as usual w/ an url & a `.` at its end to stop the domain (not be repeated twice)
+use `ssh-keygen` as usual w/ an url using dnssec & a `.` at its end to stop the domain for beeing repeated twice
 ```bash
 ssh-keygen subdomain.domainwithdnssec.tld.
 ```